morganism/remotelock-sdk/README.md

 proxy.
 It also has methods mimicking the behaviour of useful v1 API calls which did not make it into v2.

+## Prerequisites

+- you'll need a physical device. i.e. a keyless doorlock by [RemoteLock](https://remotelock.com/hardware/locks-we-support/) great for AirBnB or your own residence.
+This system has changed my relationship to keys and how I allow access to my house.
+Bonmarché !

 ## Installation

 ```